Can You Trust Your Mechanic? Here’s How To Dodge Oily Conmen

 by Ed Scott

-Whether it’s for an MOT and service, emergency maintenance or replacement tyres, selecting the right garage to take your car to is no small decision.
+It is imperative to have your vehicle regularly serviced, not only will this ensure your car is in a good condition, it could also help retain some of your car’s value.
+However, whether it’s an MOT and service, emergency maintenance or replacement tyres, selecting the right garage to take your car to is no small decision.
 The difference between a good garage and a bad one could be hundreds of pounds and a whole lot of your time, so it’s imperative that you make the right decision from the word go.

 That’s often easier said than done, and factors like loyalty, knowledge and practicality often get in the way of researching a new garage.
 This is where we can give you a little help.

-It sounds bleak, but there are ways to ensure that you too don’t become subjected to bad treatment from a garage – it’s all about being savvy with your selection.
+It sounds bleak, but there are ways to ensure that you too don’t become subject to bad treatment from a garage – it’s all about being savvy with your selection.

 For peace of mind when you on the search for a garage, be sure to check the garage’s registered with the Motor Industry Code of Practice.
 Launched in 2008, the Code of Practice is there to help guide your decision when selecting a garage.
 All garages that sign up agree to adhere to the strict code of practice set by the group.
 These include: